-It is impracticable to accurately assess changes to the extent and condition of native vegetation across the Shire.
-However, Council's Biodiversity Planning Framework developed (BPF), in the formulation of Upper Lachlan Local Environmental Plan 2010 (the LEP), management facilitates improved and protection of biodiversity and therefore ecological communities.
-The BPF was prepared to provide guidance for protecting and enhancing the Shire's biodiversity values while accommodating sustainable development, and thus facilitates management by Council officers of biodiversity values, including in the development assessment process.
+It is impracticable to accurately assess changes to the extent and condition of native vegetation across the However, Council's Biodiversity Planning Framework (BPF), developed formulation of Upper Lachlan Local Environmental Plan 2010 (the facilitates improved management and protection of biodiversity and therefore ecological communities.
+The BPF was prepared to provide guidance for protecting and enhancing the Shire's biodiversity values accommodating while sustainable development, and thus facilitates management by Council officers of biodiversity values, including in development assessment process.

 The BPF ranks biodiversity values using standardised criteria and based on best available environmental data and advice.
-It identifies the best natural resource information available, including the distribution of remnant native vegetation, important wetlands and rivers, wildlife corridors, habitat for threatened plants and animals and endangered vegetation communities.
-It also outlines further data and research needed to improve the information and enhance base management.
+It identifies the best natural resource information available, including distribution of remnant native vegetation, important wetlands and rivers, wildlife corridors, habitat for threatened plants and animals and endangered vegetation communities.
+It also outlines further data and research needed to improve the information base and enhance management.